cebe/markdown/README.md

 Given the situation above I decided to start my own implementation using the parsing approach from Parsedown and making it extensible creating a class for each markdown flavor that extend each other in the way that also the markdown languages extend each other.
+This allows you to choose between markdown language flavors and also provides a way to compose your own flavor picking the best things from all.
 I chose this approach as it is easier to implement and also more intuitive approach compared to using callbacks to inject functionallity into the parser.